Pig's ear as food: United States cuisine

 Pig's ears are a part of the soul food cuisine, which originated among African-Americans in the southern United States.

 "Pig's ears" is also a regional colloquial name for a boiled pastry.
 A dough similar to pie crust is rolled out and then cut into large circles (typically 3-inches in diameter).
 A sweet fruit filling, or a savoury cheese filling, is placed in the centre.
 The pastry is folded over and then sealed with the tines of a fork.
 The "pig's ears" are boiled until they are done, and eaten while they are warm.
 They can also be "finished" after boiling by baking, deep frying or pan frying; often with powdered sugar sprinkled over them.

 Livermush is a pork product that is common in Western North Carolina prepared using pig livers, pig's ears and snouts, cornmeal and spices.

 Vietnamese cuisine

 In Vietnamese cuisine, pig's ear is thinly sliced and mixed with roasted, finely-ground rice flour.
 It can either be eaten on its own or wrapped with herbs in rice paper, served with Vietnamese dipping sauce.

-Dog treats

-In some countries, pig's ears are used as dog treats and are commonly available from pet shops.